zmike/zmike.github.io/_posts/2022-09-16-meatballs.md

 44854
 ```

 Does that seem like a good number?
-Something reasonable for the ancestor of all Mesa Vulkan driver?
+Something reasonable for the ancestor of all Mesa Vulkan drivers?
 Let's check out a flamegraph.

 [![perf.png]({{site.url}}/assets/meatballs/perf.png)]({{site.url}}/assets/meatballs/perf.png)